 Acknowledgments

 The project exists because of Rudolf Bernet, who led me to this subject and set the highest standard for meaningful philosophical work; Bill Wians, in whose richly challenging seminars I began to find my way; and John Sallis, whose vital, careful questions encouraged me to follow the arguments to their source.
 Christopher Moore, Uygar Abaci, Brady Bowman, Eric Sanday, and Bill Wians offered valuable guidance that I used to rewrite the book.
 Several colleagues read the manuscript after that: Will Britt and Jon Burmeister, who in addition have thoroughly shaped my understanding of philosophy; Josh Wretzel, who gave honest, thorough comments; and John Gordon, who dotted a lot of i’s.
 This book would not be what it is without them.
 They have done well; the remaining flaws in the book are mine.
 Finally, my gratitude for Maureen is unmeasurable.
-In her continuous care, Oscar, Ami, and Sophie thrive, even when writing pulled me away.
+In her continuous care, Oscar, Ami, and Sophie thrive, even when writing pulls me away.
 This book is also their work.

 {~?~ST: begin chapter}